 Memly's standout AI feature is its ability to automatically generate flashcards from PDFs, images, videos, and audio files.
 Simply upload a textbook PDF and it extracts key points into cards.
 It also supports lecture videos and audio materials, turning virtually any study resource into flashcards.

 Beyond that, the AI automatically adjusts question difficulty based on the learner's comprehension level, reducing the risk of wasting time on questions that are too easy or getting discouraged by ones that are too hard.
-For more details on how AI flashcards work, see our AI Flashcard article.
+For more details on how AI flashcards work, see our explainer on how AI flashcard apps work.

 Anki: Manual Creation + Community Add-ons